History of the congregation

 Following the death of Rev. Kaarto no further services were held for some time.
 During this period, an independent congregation of non-Finnish Lutherans gained access to the church and began holding services.
 Finns who did show up were not welcomed.

 The Lawsuit brings a New Era

-A significant number of people in the Finnish community doubted that our efforts would bear fruit, but even these people eventually became believers, giving further momentum to our cause.
-Support from within the Finnish community was widespread, and was not limited to just church going individuals.
-During this period of uncertainty, we were blessed to have Pastor Richard Rintala in our area, a person who was instrumental in keeping the congregation alive.
+A significant number of people in the Finnish community doubted that the efforts would bear fruit.
+Even the doubting people eventually became believers, giving further momentum to the cause.
+Support from within the Finnish community was widespread.
+Support was not limited to just church going individuals.
+During this period of uncertainty, the church was blessed to have Pastor Richard Rintala in the area.
+Pastor Rental was a person who was instrumental in keeping the congregation alive.